Need to know

 - Silver policies with restrictions can cost hundreds more per year than Gold policies with full cover

-- Health insurance premiums will go up on 1 April – now’s the time to dump these overpriced policies and switch to better value cover
+- The COVID-19 coronavirus health crisis means many people are experiencing financial hardship – now’s the time to dump these overpriced policies and switch to better value cover

 - Health funds including Medibank, Bupa, HCF, HBF and NIB charge more for policies without pregnancy cover

-The new Gold, Silver, Bronze system of health insurance ranks policies by cover, but there is no guarantee that a lower tier means a cheaper premium.
+The new Gold, Silver, Bronze system of health insurance introduced by the government last year ranks policies by cover, but there is no guarantee that a lower tier means a cheaper premium.

 In some states, the most expensive policy is a Silver Plus policy, not a Gold policy